 - In the third year, repeat the process to create the third tier.

-- As your tree is growing, prune offshoots along the horizontal branches to about 4-5 inches in length, prune any suckers or water sprouts that grow.
+- As your tree is growing, prune offshoots along the horizontal branches to about 4-5 inches in length.
+Prune any suckers (the new growth near the trunk of the tree) or water sprouts that grow.
 Prune off growth along the vertical trunk.
-Remove any fruit that develops the first four years.
+Remove any fruit that develops during the first four years.

 - Once your espaliered fruit tree reaches the desired height and width, switch to maintenance pruning.
 You want to keep your horizontal shoots at the proper length and any offshoots shorter to maintain separation between the tiers.
 Pruning the tips of the horizontal shoots will encourage more spurs to grow and develop fruit.

 How to water new fruit trees: Generally, new fruit trees should be watered heavily in the first few weeks after planting.
 Apply 2 to 5 gallons of water per tree each week.
 During the growing season, when there is less than one inch of rainfall, apply 5 gallons of water around the base of the tree every week.

 Do not over-water young trees.
 Their roots are not yet established and they are more susceptible to flooding.

 How to water 2 to 5-year-old fruit trees: Watering fruit trees that are 2 to 5 years old will depend on the type of soil, the type of tree, and the type of climate you live in.
 As a general rule, fruit trees in sandy soil need 2-3 inches of water every 10-14 days.
 If you have clay soil, 2-3 inches every 15-20 days should do the trick.

 Pro Tip: For new and established trees, water slowly so that water penetrates the soil enough to soak into the roots.